ir-nlp-csui/etos/README.md

 ## Summary

 ETOS is a dataset for automatic spelling correction for formal Indonesian text.
 It consists of 200 sentences with each sentence contains at least one typo.
+It has 4,323 tokens with 288 of them are non-word errors.

 ## Dataset Split